 The IRS also eliminated several deduction opportunities, including those for tax preparation, moving, and employer-subsidized transportation.
 If you’d planned to take any of these deductions, your tax bill may be higher than expected.

-Before 2019, the IRS had a wide range of tactics for collecting tax debt, including tax liens, bank levies, and wage garnishment.
-In August 2019, however, the IRS instituted another collection method designed to address taxpayers who have substantial tax debt.
+Before 2019, the IRS had a wide range of tactics for collecting back taxes, including tax liens, bank levies, and wage garnishment.
+In August 2019, however, the IRS instituted another collection method designed to address taxpayers who have substantial back taxes.

 Since August 8, 2019, seriously delinquent taxpayers can have their passports revoked by the government.
 As of 2019, the IRS considers taxpayers with $52,000 or more in back taxes to be seriously delinquent.
 If you have substantial debt or if you’re at risk of becoming seriously delinquent, you may lose your ability to travel outside the United States unless you pursue one of the tax forgiveness methods above.

-Whether you think you qualify for an offer in compromise or you want to pursue other Fresh Start options, you may be able to handle your IRS tax debt more quickly than you think.
+Whether you think you qualify for an offer in compromise or you want to pursue other Fresh Start options, you may be able to handle your IRS back taxes more quickly than you think.
 If you aren’t ready to tackle the IRS on your own, it’s easy to get help from an expert.
-Find an experienced tax relief firm to help you with tax forgiveness today.
+Find an experienced back tax assistance firm to help you with tax forgiveness today.